The Growing Place

 Hardiness Zone: 3a

-Clear and bright, solid golden-yellow petals are made even more beautiful by their ruflly, double petal count; a reliable perennial with clumps that will multiply and spread over time; impressive when massed
+These are available beginning early September with our fall bulb selections.
+Clear, bright, solid golden petals are made even more beautiful by their ruflly, double petals; a reliable perennial will multiply and spread over time; impressive when massed

 Golden Ducat Daffodil has masses of beautiful lightly-scented gold trumpet-shaped flowers at the ends of the stems in mid spring, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its grassy leaves remain dark green in color throughout the season.
 The fruit is not ornamentally significant.